Entry Terms and Other Cross-References

 1. Entry Terms

-Entry terms, sometimes called "See cross-references", are synonyms, alternate forms, and other closely related terms in a given MeSH record.
+Entry terms, sometimes called "See cross-references", are synonyms, near-synonyms alternate forms, and other closely related terms in a MeSH record.
 Entry terms are not always strictly synonymous with the preferred term in the record or with each other.
-However, Entry terms are generally used interchangeably with the preferred term and are equivalent to the preferred term for purposes of indexing and retrieval.
-For example, the Entry terms for the preferred term Heart Arrest range from Arrest, Heart to substantial synonyms such as Heart Arrest and Asystole.
+However, Entry terms are generally used interchangeably with the preferred term and are equivalent to the preferred term for purposes of cataloging, indexing and retrieval.
+For example, the Entry terms for the preferred term Heart Arrest range from Arrest, Heart to a simple inversion or less obvious synonyms such as Heart Arrest and Asystole.

 2. Other cross-references